 The Selection Process

-The selection process will consist of:
+The selection process consists of:

-At selection, applicants will need to demonstrate:
+Successful applicants will demonstrate:

 - That they possess physical and mental fitness to teach.

 - Commitment to the teaching profession.

 The PCP is committed to safeguarding and promoting the welfare of children.
 All trainees are subject to appropriate pre-selection checks, including obtaining and considering Disclosure and Barring Service (DBS) criminal records checks and children’s barred list information.
 All entrants are required to sign a declaration that they have not previously been excluded from teaching or working with children.
 Applicants who have spent time living or working overseas may be required to provide additional evidence of good conduct.